amorriscode/anthonymorris.dev/data/projects/poke.md

 For our [first product of the year](https://12products.xyz), Alice and I decided to build an iOS app for reminders.
 We wanted to meet the users where they already spend a lot of their time: Messages.
 Instead of another app fighting for your attention, we bank on the one that's already won.
 I'm interested in engaging with users via conversational interfaces so this was a fun experiment.

 This wasn't my first time using React Native.
-I've never actually taken an app from nothing to release.
+I've never actually taken an iOS app from idea to release.
 Getting the email from Apple saying poke was in the App Store felt like a perfect way to start off 2022.

 One product down, eleven more to go!